 Procrastination is a killer!

 It will destroy anything you are trying to do.
 And if you are trying to study English, it will destroy any plans you lay down.

-I have suffered from procrastination for years.
-I was overwhelmed with guilt and rage at myself.
+It overwhelmed me, giving me strong feelings of guilt and rage.
 I convinced myself that I was lazy, just a useless bum.

 But in fact, it was procrastination that was my enemy.